 Photo courtesy Oklahoma Aquarium

 The next area we saw was a fairly large exhibit paying homage to the fishes of Oklahoma.
 I’ve seen a lot of the fish that were on display, since Big D loves to fish.
 We are huge outdoor people, and we have traveled around Oklahoma and Arkansas snorkeling in streams and lakes.
-But t he size of the fish at the Aquarium are astonishing!
+But the size of the fish at the Aquarium are astonishing!
 I didn’t know Oklahoma fish got that big.

 Ever heard of “noodling?”
-It’s the “sport” that drives crazy people to dive under the water and stick their hands into caves and crevices to grab and pull out big flathead catfish – ones like this one:
+It’s the “sport” that drives crazy people to dive under the water andstick their hands into caves and crevices to grab and pull out big flathead catfish – ones like this one:

 Um, seriously.
 What possesses anyone to do this?
 I should probably ask my brother.
 He is one of those crazy people.